Feature available in all Uranium Backup commercial editions.

 A window will pop up.
 Select the drives you want to back up:

 Select the backup destination.
 If you are trying to protect your system against failures it’s useless to store the backup locally.
-So specify a network destination, a NAS is a nice device for data protection.
+So specify a network destination, a NAS – NTFS partitioned or the backup won’t work properly and incremental backups won’t be supported – is a nice device for data protection.
 RDX destinations, if present, must be configured in fixed mode or the backups won’t be restorable.
 Specify the network access credentials if required:

 If you want to maintain more copies of your backup, specify the number.
 Note that only the oldest will be overwritten at every execution.
 The second option lets you copy the files to the common destinations: